-All St. Edward’s students are required to complete a college math or quantitative reasoning course, at the level of Math for Liberal Arts (MATH 1312), College Algebra (MATH 1314), or above.
-Most science and business majors additionally require Precalculus (MATH 2312) and/or Calculus (MATH 2413).
+All St. Edward’s students are required to complete a quantitative reasoning course, at the level of Quantitative Reasoning (MATH 1312), College Algebra (MATH 1314), Math for Business (MATH 1324), or above.
+Most science majors additionally require Calculus (MATH 2413) and/or Precalculus (MATH 2312).
 These and other mathematics courses require satisfactory placement, which can be achieved through SAT/ACT subscores or the ALEKS placement test.

 Course Prerequisite Placement Scores

 |Minimum SAT math subscore||Minimum ACT math subscore||

 You will not be permitted to take a course that is above your readiness level (even if you are only one point away).
 If you want to place into a higher-level course, you may use ALEKS learning modules to improve your skills before taking the proctored assessment or a retake.
 You must qualify for a course before scheduling it.

 What math courses are required for your degree plan?